Cyber-Finn/Military-Grade-Security-API/README.md

 ## Note:
 1. No encryption method is perfect, and - whether it be memory/speed, interoperability, etc. - each one has its own concerns, flaws, strengths and intended use-case.
 2. Any form of encryption is only as strong as your implementation of it. e.g. using AES-256 incorrectly does not give you the same security as someone that's used it correctly.
 The security depends on your implementation of it.
+3. This project is still a work in progress (WIP).
+I will update this point once it has been completed.

 ## What is PKI?
 Public Key Infrastructure (PKI) allows us to securely exchange symmetric keys (more on this below).